Top three reasons to go hiking in Thunder Lake

 4-Day Thunder Lake Backpacking Trip

 On the four-day hiking trip to Thunder Lake RMNP, you’ll head off-trail to the South Fork of North St. Vrain Creek.
 Enjoy a gorgeous 5-mile hike for additional opportunities to see marmot, pikas and bighorn sheep.
-Your full 22-mile hike is brimming with mountain views and rewarding climbs.
+Spend a day off the beaten path, hiking to the majestic Mertensia Falls waterfall.
+Your full 22-mile hike is brimming with mountain views and rewarding climbs!

 What you get on this adventure: